nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 .. figure:: ../images/encryption12.png

+.. _occ_encryption_label:

 occ Encryption Commands
 -----------------------

-You may also use the ``occ`` command to perform encryption operations.
+If you have shell access you may use the ``occ`` command to perform encryption operations, and you have additional options such as decryption and creating a single master encryption key.

 Get the current status of encryption and the loaded encryption module::